+I completed MBA in CyberSecurity in 2018.
 I graduated from the University of Texas at Austin with a BS in Computer Science in May 2014.
 I am a software engineer during the day and love everything having to do with math, science, and computer science.
 My reason for wanting to become a tutor outside of my day job is to help educate the minds of the future.
 Learning outside of the classroom is very important.
 As a tutor, I look forward to being an engaging educator, as well as an important learning asset for each of my tutees.
 As an educator, I have experience tutoring many ages and learning levels.
 I started tutoring in high school with one student and, by word of mouth, received more students.
 I was a tutor in college for math and computer science.
 I look forward to working with each student and prepare lessons based on each students individual needs.
 Please allow me to be a part of your educational experience!

 10th Grade Math

 11th Grade Math

 5th Grade Science

 7th Grade Math